jeremygray/pyfilesec/README.txt

 make it accessible from non-python or non-open-source programs.

 Several truly excellent Python packages are available for encryption.
-However, file security requires more than just good encryption.
+However, file security requires more than just good encryption, e.g., securely deleting a file after encryption.
 The main and potentially unique contribution of pyFileSec is that it aspires to provide cross-platform, secure file-management with a low barrier to entry and a stable API going forward.
 These considerations motivate many of the design choices.